a-n-rose/a-n-rose.github.io/_posts/2018-08-24-mimic-master-pitchcurve-vs-fingerprint.md

 #### Second Score

-The second score is probably equally as silly.
-I wanted a quick and easy solution so I tried out a comparison of pitch curves and their the "Pearson product-moment correlation coefficients".
-Basically I compared their areas under their pitch curves.
-I knew this wouldn't be perfect but I thought that it might kind of work, especially if I remove the beginning silences of the user's mimics, to ensure the pitch curves line up somewhat.
+Another quick solution I tried out was comparing the pitch curves using the "Pearson product-moment correlation coefficients".
+Basically I compared the areas under the pitch curves of the target sound and the mimic.
+I knew this wouldn't be perfect but I thought that it might produce somewhat reliable scoring, especially if I remove the beginning silences of the user's mimics, to ensure the pitch curves lined up somewhat.

 Well... yeah.
-Any sort of mismatch distorted how poorly the mimic was.
-So, on to other, more complicated and interesting ways of comparing similarity.
-Below are some graphs and code, for those who are interested.
+Any sort of curve mismatch distorted how poor the mimic was.
+Therefore, I am now exploring more complicated and interesting ways of comparing similarity such as <a href="https://stackoverflow.com/questions/21647120/how-to-use-the-cross-spectral-density-to-calculate-the-phase-shift-of-two-relate">Cross-Spectral Density</a> and <a href="https://perso.limsi.fr/mareuil/publi/IS110831.pdf">Dynamic Time Warping</a>.

 Note: For the pitch-curve generation, I collected pitch values with librosa's piptrack module, then took their means (along the time-domain), as well as the square roots of their means.
 This made large jumps in the pitch curve less influential of the general pattern of the sound.
+Below are some graphs and code, for those who are interested.

 ##### Pitch Curve: Lion Roar
 ![Imgur](https://i.imgur.com/AkGi9E4.png)